Ride an ATV Just Minutes from San Juan

 - They modify each tour (and they trails they use) on a particular day based on capabilities and desires of the people on the tour, and the condition of the individual trails.
 So the route taken on any given tour may differ from any other tour.

-- This is a brand new facility that Tropical Trail Rides has just opened.
+- This is a new facility that opened in 2009.
 When we went, the trails were still being worked on and they were just putting finishing touches on the office and showers.

 - They are working on getting goggles for the participants.
 In the meantime, bring sunglasses since mud and dirt do fly up at you when you are going fast.